rock-core/rock-and-syskit/source/component_networks/reusable_networks.html.md

 ## Data Service Providers

+Components and compositions **provide** data services.
+That is, they offer to the system the port interface, and pledge to offer the service's role in the system through that interface.

+For instance, a camera obviously provides an image service.
+Most cameras, however, would not provide a depth image service.
+Even if both use the same data type for data representation, the data service system allows to make the difference.

+Another example, `common_models` `JointsControlledSystem` service.
+This represents a set of joints that can be controlled **in addition to** a feedback stream.
+In case the motor driver implementation requires one component per motor, one would export a whole arm using multiplexer/demultiplexer and a composition.
+The composition would then provide the `JointsControlledSystem` service.

-Components and compositions can **provide** data services.
-That is, they model that they are providing a service.
-In its simplest form, this is done by using the `provide` statement with the service model and a service name.
-The latter has to be unique in the context of the component.
+In its simplest form, the `provide` statement with the service model and a service name can be added to the component or composition.
+The name has to be unique in the context of the component.

 Let's assume a `gps::Task` component which has the following interface definition: